 With the aim to “simplify Wi-Fi security, enable more robust authentication and deliver increased cryptographic strength for highly sensitive data markets”, WPA3 was proposed by the Wi-Fi Alliance in June 2018.
 The advent of WPA3 remedies the protection against the flaws in WPA2 such as dictionary attacks.
 For public networks such as coffee shops or hotels, WPA3 has really good security because it will automatically encrypt the connection without any needs for credentials.

 From the introduction above, it can be seen that from WEP to WPA3, every type of security protocol is an improvement and enhancement over the last one.
-Following is a comparison chart that will help you know how the four generations of Wi-Fi security protocols change in every aspect.
+Below is a comparison chart that will help you know how the four generations of Wi-Fi security protocols differ from each other in every aspect.